Physics in the medieval Islamic world: Impetus

 John Philoponus had rejected the Aristotelian view of motion, and argued that an object acquires an inclination to move when it has a motive power impressed on it.
 In the eleventh century Ibn Sina had roughly adopted this idea, believing that a moving object has force which is dissipated by external agents like air resistance.

 Ibn Sina made distinction between 'force' and 'inclination' (called "mayl"), he claimed that an object gained mayl when the object is in opposition to its natural motion.
 So he concluded that continuation of motion is attributed to the inclination that is transferred to the object, and that object will be in motion until the mayl is spent.
 He also claimed that projectile in a vacuum would not stop unless it is acted upon.
 This conception of motion is consistent with Newton's first law of motion, inertia, which states that an object in motion will stay in motion unless it is acted on by an external force.
 This idea which dissented from the Aristotelian view was basically abandoned until it was described as "impetus" by John Buridan, who may have been influenced by Ibn Sina.

 Acceleration

 In Abū Rayḥān al-Bīrūnī text Shadows, he recognizes that non-uniform motion is the result of acceleration.
 Ibn-Sina's theory of mayl tried to relate the velocity and weight of a moving object, this idea closely resembled the concept of momentum Aristotle's theory of motion stated that a constant force produces a uniform motion, Abu'l-Barakāt al-Baghdādī contradicted this and developed his own theory of motion.
 In his theory he showed that velocity and acceleration are two different things and force is proportional to acceleration and not velocity.

-Reaction

-Ibn Bajjah proposed that for every force there is always a reaction force.
-While he did not specify that these forces need be equal; it is still an early version of the third law of motion which states that for every action there is an equal and opposite reaction.